Shanshan417/Shanshan417.github.io/index.md

 Hi, look at me!

-I am a diligent student at Lehigh, you should hire me!
+I am Shanshan Gong, a MSBA student at Lehigh.
+I come from China.
+I am a diligent student, you should hire me!

 <!-- Upload your own photo and change the path -->